 We encourage our supporters to share this approach, to lead by example, and to serve as positive influences for other anglers.

 It all started with Instagram.
-That's the place I first noticed hashtags taking off and their great potential to link topics.
-What drove me nuts was how many photos I was seeing of fish up on the dry bank and tagged #catchandrelease.
-I wondered how many people realized those fish were not likely to survive, and continued the practice to keep feeding their social media audience.
+That's the place I first noticed hashtags taking off and their great potential to link related topics.
+What drove me nuts however was how many photos I was seeing of fish up on the dry bank and tagged #catchandrelease.
+I pondered how many people realized those fish were less likely to survive, yet continued the practice to feed their social media audience.
 I wondered how many people were drawn to fishing because of the stunning imagery they'd seen online, and viewed this kind of practice as the norm for how C&R works and what it looks like.
-With camera phones in every angler's pocket and the insatiable expansion of social media, it seemed like catch & release needed a voice.
-A way of nudging anglers to consider that how they handled & released fish made all the difference in whether it lived or died- despite what the hashtag said.
+With camera phones in every angler's pocket and the insatiable expansion of social media, it seemed like catch & release needed a voice; a way of nudging anglers to consider that how they handled & released fish made all the difference in whether they lived or died- despite what the hashtag said.

 I recalled a trout photography presentation I'd given years back and one of my sub-titles "Keep 'em Wet".
 The phrase suggested a primary element of ideal C&R and packed together as a hashtag had a catchy spark to it.
-I wanted to communicate many things at once, and a fish that was kept wet in the first place would likely avoid many additional handling impacts.
+I wanted to communicate many things at once, and a fish that was kept wet in the first place would likely avoid many additional negative impacts of handling.
 So I created a hashtag for my trout and steelhead photos- #keepemwet.

 From that time in early 2013 the tag caught on with friends and colleges in fly fishing culture.
 A bit later a buddy pointed out quarrels breaking out on social media- conflict, name calling and spats over the use of the tag.
 People were leveling accusations at each other as hypocrites for using the hashtag while also posting photos of fish out of water.
 The tag was being used as a divisive insult and polarizing the fishing community.
 I was completely blow away at how out of context and confrontational it was becoming.
 With the help and encouragement from Paul Moinester, I decided to take ownership of the phrase and it's meaning- as I'd intended it.